neoforged/.github/primers/1.21.2/index.md

         - `getXRot`, `getYRot` - Returns the linearly interpolated rotation of the entity given the partial tick.
         - `isAlliedTo(Entity)` - Returns whether the entity is allied to this entity.
         - `teleportSetPosition` - Sets the position and rotation data of the entity being teleported via a `DimensionTransition`
+        - `getLootTable` - Returns the `ResourceKey` of the loot table the entity should use, if present.
+    - `EntityType`
+        - `getDefaultLootTable` now returns an `Optional` in case the loot table is not present
+        - `$Builder#noLootTable` - Sets the entity type to have no loot spawn on death.
+        - `$Builder#build` now takes in the resouce key of the entity type
     - `EntitySelector#CAN_BE_PICKED` - Returns a selector that gets all pickable entities not in spectator.
     - `LivingEntity`
         - `dropFromShearingLootTable` - Resolves a loot table with a shearing context.